-When considering boarding your precious pet, many questions need to be considered.
+When considering Houston boarding services for your precious pet, many questions need to be considered.
 These include:

 What is the expected length of stay at a boarding facility?